Buddy Adler: Awards

 Adler received the Irving G. Thalberg Memorial Award in 1957.
 In 1958 he received the Golden Globe Cecil B. DeMille Award for lifetime achievement in motion pictures.

 Death

-Buddy Adler died of lung cancer, aged 54, in Los Angeles and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
+On July 12, 1960, Adler died of lung cancer, aged 54, in Los Angeles and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
 His widow, who is buried there as well, survived him by ten years.